OXID-eSales/oxideshop-user-documentation/setup/payment-and-shipping/weight-based-shipping-costs.rst

 |procedure|

-1. Enter a weight of 2 kilograms for the product in the :guilabel:`Extended` tab of the product management section (:ref:`oxbafv01`).
+1. In the :guilabel:`Extended` tab of the product management section (:ref:`oxbafv01`), enter a weight of 2 kilograms for the product.

    .. _oxbafv01: